 The benefit of an irrevocable trust is that, when certain conditions are met, the assets can be removed from the trustee's estate, thereby potentially reducing the estate's value and its associated estate tax liability.
 Assets held in a revocable trust, on the other hand, are considered part of the original owner's estate.

 Brad: I'd call them trade-offs.
 For example, a trust can be more expensive and complicated to draft than a will.
 Sitting down with an estate-planning attorney can be very expensive, particularly if you don't know what you want or need from the trust.

 You could end up paying thousands of dollars just to talk through your situation, not including the additional fees to actually draft the documents.
 However, incurring additional costs on the front end could save your heirs a significant amount of money on the back end by avoiding the probate process.

-Lauray: There are also ways to bypass some of these costs, particularly through the planning process.
-Understanding these trade-offs and determining your needs and goals will serve you well once you’re ready to engage an estate planning attorney.
+Lauray: There are ways to bypass some of the costs associated with trusts, particularly through the planning process.
+Understanding these trade-offs and determining your needs and goals will serve you well once you're ready to engage an estate-planning attorney.

 Q: How can Schwab help clients with their estate planning and trust needs?

-Brad: Schwab doesn’t provide tax or legal advice.
-However, I can educate clients on the estate planning process and provide insights and considerations in order to help them have a successful meeting with their estate-planning attorney.
+Brad: Schwab doesn't provide tax or legal advice.
+However, we can educate clients about the estate-planning process and provide insights and considerations to help them have a successful meeting with their estate-planning attorney.